Blog post

 The most overlooked aspect of government social listening in Singapore is platform coverage.
 Most agencies monitor Facebook, X (formerly Twitter), Instagram, and mainstream news outlets.
 Very few systematically monitor Telegram channels, Forums, HardwareZone forums, or the comment sections of The Straits Times and Channel NewsAsia.

 This matters because platform choice correlates with demographic and attitudinal differences.
-Forums like r/singapore skew younger and more politically engaged.
+Forums skew younger and are more politically engaged.
 HardwareZone forums attract a different demographic than Facebook.
 Telegram channels covering investment, property, and political commentary have grown significantly, with Singapore ranking third globally for Telegram engagement intensity.

 LinkedIn also plays a disproportionate role in Singapore compared to other Southeast Asian markets, with 37.3 percent of internet users active on the platform — the highest in the region.
 For government agencies communicating about workforce policy, skills development, or economic strategy, LinkedIn commentary from business leaders and professionals is a significant sentiment signal that most monitoring setups ignore.